Pork in Ireland: 18th and 19th centuries

 Throughout the 18th century, Ireland was a major exporter of pork, along with other commodities such as beef, butter and cheese.
-The principle routes of export were through Limerick, Waterford and Cork, which were also important centres of pork production, and the principal markets were Britain, the supply of British interests in ‘the Atlantic’ as well as the Royal Navy itself.
+The principal routes of export were through Limerick, Waterford and Cork, which were also important centres of pork production, and the principal markets were Britain, the supply of British interests in 'the Atlantic' as well as the Royal Navy itself.

-The ‘Atlantic’ market for Irish pork waned in the last decades of the 18th century as other countries such as the USA entered the market.
+The 'Atlantic' market for Irish pork waned in the last decades of the 18th century as other countries such as the USA entered the market.
 However, in the 19th century, with the emergence of a commercial pork sector, Ireland was once again an important supplier to the British market.
 In 1860, it was noted that "live animals and bacon now provide the staple of the Irish provision trade… Waterford produces nearly two thirds of the Irish bacon imported into London".
 A growing export trade was fuelled by the industrial and agricultural revolutions that took place in the 18th and 19th centuries, as a more scientific approach to breeding transformed levels of productivity.
 Meanwhile, a growing urban population in the UK encouraged producers to take advantage of new technologies to accelerate production.

 In the mid-19th century, successful efforts were made to improve the quality of the greyhound pig through better feeding and housing and through cross breeding with English breeds such as the Large Yorkshire.
 The development of the Large White Ulster pig was one of the most successful outcomes of this interbreeding process and was the principal pig breed in the province of Ulster in the first part of the 20th century.

 The Tamworth, a breed which although it originated at Tamworth, Staffordshire in 1812 was also the result of interbreeding of the traditional Irish pig breed with an existing herd, however it never found significant popularity in Ireland.
 Today, of all commercial breeds, the Tamworth is considered to be among closest to the original wild boars that roamed European forests.